 A hot serving of crispy fries served with a yummy dip is loved by children.
-Whether it is French fries or chips, fried potatoes are a guilty pleasure that are very satisfying for kids.
+Whether it is French fries or chips, fried potatoes are a guilty pleasure that is very satisfying for kids.
 However, every time you pick up a packet of fries for your kids, do you consider the harmful effect it has on their health?
-Loaded with sugar, carbohydrates, unhealthy fats and sodium, French fries are highly processed foods that have very little nutrition.
+Loaded with sugar, carbohydrates, unhealthy fats, and sodium, French fries are highly processed foods that have very little nutrition.
 So, instead of eating unhealthy snacks, prepare homemade and tasty fried foods with KENT Fryer and Curry Cooker.
 In this blog, we discuss some healthy fries you can make at home using different types of vegetables.

 1. Sweet Potato Fries

 Instead of using white potatoes, give a healthy twist to French Fries by using sweet potatoes.
-The orange counterparts of white potatoes are loaded with vitamins, minerals, fibre and calcium.
+The orange counterparts of white potatoes are loaded with vitamins, minerals, fiber, and calcium.
 You can pair this tasty treat with homemade ketchup for some extra zing.
-All you need to do is add olive oil in the KENT Fryer and Curry Cooker and heat it at 130°C. Put the sweet potatoes in the frying basket and wait till the potatoes turn golden brown.
-Combines spices and herbs in bowl and sprinkle over the fries.
+All you need to do is add olive oil to the KENT Fryer and Curry Cooker and heat it at 130°C. Put the sweet potatoes in the frying basket and wait till the potatoes turn golden brown.
+Combines spices and herbs in a bowl and sprinkle over the fries.

 2. Zucchini Fries

 Your kids will definitely like zucchini fries.
 The fries, which are crunchy on the outer side and soft inside, are a healthy alternative to greasy French fries.
 Zucchini is loaded with nutrients such as riboflavin, vitamin C, and vitamin B6.
-Cut zucchini into thin slices and mix it with flour, salt and pepper.
-Add oil in the KENT Fryer and Curry Cooker and heat it at 130°C. Fry the zucchini till they turn golden brown.
+Cut zucchini into thin slices and mix it with flour, salt, and pepper.
+Add oil to the KENT Fryer and Curry Cooker and heat it at 130°C. Fry the zucchini till they turn golden brown.
 Serve with grilled burgers and sandwiches.

 3. Pumpkin Fries